Kevin Booth (he/him/his) is a visual artist and writer, creative fields to which he came by way of the theatre.

-Born into an artistic family in Aotearoa New Zealand, Kevin Booth has lived in Auckland, Sydney, Melbourne, Madrid and London, though since 1988, Barcelona is the city he calls home.
-He studied a BA (Hons) Literature at the Open University (UK, 2005) and undertook a postgraduate BA (Hons) in Comparative Literature at Auckland University (2008), both awarded First Class Honours.
-He combines art and writing with work as a translator and editor.
+I was born and grew up in an artistic family in Tāmaki Makaurau-Auckland, Aotearoa New Zealand, heading overseas when I was 19.
+I’ve also lived in Sydney, Melbourne, Madrid and London, though since 1988, Barcelona is my home.
+I studied a BA (Hons) Literature at the Open University (UK, 2005) and a postgraduate BA (Hons) in Comparative Literature at Auckland University (2008), both awarded First Class Honours.
+I combine art and writing with work as a translator and editor.

 Artist statement